charlesguse/run-script-os/README.md

     ...
     "test": "run-script-os",
-    "test:win32": "echo 'del whatever you want in Windows 32/64'", "test:linux": "echo 'rm until you cant rm anymore in Linux!'", "test:darwin": "echo 'you get the idea (for macOS)'", ...
+    "test:win32": "echo 'del whatever you want in Windows 32/64'", "test:darwin:linux": "echo 'You can combine OS tags and rm all the things!'", ...
   },
   ...